‘GH’ Spoilers: Sam Has Hope For Jason, Will Betsy Reveal Burton’s Patient 6 Was Franco’s Childhood Companion?

 Sam Remains Hopeful For Jason

 General Hospital (GH) spoilers tease that Sam (Kelly Monaco) gets a sign of recovery from Jason.
 However, it turns out to be a false hope as doctors confirm that the movement she observed was only a reflex.
-Jason Morgan won’t show any signs of recovering from coma and Sam will have to go through with her plan to place him a long-term care facility.
+Jason Morgan won’t show any signs of recovering from the coma, and Sam will have to go through with her plan to place him a long-term care facility.

 Other General Hospital Spoilers